 photo by Jim Dombkowski

 In an infinitely expanding universe nearly fourteen billion years in the making, let’s zoom in on a sleepy hillside in the Finger Lakes, where Benny Bleu Haravitch’s banjo rings out in harmony with it all.
 Through his lens as a geologist, he contemplates ages of ecological relationships in his folk music.
 Haravitch’s songwriting is compassionate and patient, but his instrumental offerings are equally profound.
 A compelling modern clawhammer banjoist, his playing is like a marching band – the bugle melodies in lock-step with the drum corps.
-On ‘March of the Mollusk’, a forthcoming album of mellow banjo tunes, Benny Bleu invites us to walk to the cadence of a snail through the woods, slow and in the flow.
+On ‘March of the Mollusk’, a new album of mellow banjo tunes, Benny Bleu invites us to walk to the cadence of a snail through the woods, slow and in the flow.
 For only by softening our pace could we hope to answer the conundrum of modern existence together.

 Zodiac: Some of the stars that were behind the sun the day Benny Bleu was born make up the constellation Taurus, which is a bull.
 It looks like this on the internet.